 This is why 9/11 will probably never be a national holiday

-Congressman Brian Fitzpatrick (PA-1) and Congressman Tom Suozzi (NY-3) have introduced the Patriot Day Act, a bipartisan bill to formally designate September 11th as a federal holiday.
+Earlier this year, Congressman Brian Fitzpatrick, of Pennsylvania, and Congressman Tom Suozzi, of New York, introduced the Patriot Day Act, a bipartisan bill to formally designate Sept.
+11 as a federal holiday.

 Promising to 'never forget'